 This approach assumes you already have a web server with root or admin access.
 If you don't have a web server already, feel free to take a look at the server and web server setup guides.

-Go to: https://certbot.eff.org and select you software and server.
+Go to: https://certbot.eff.org and select your software and server.
 Follow the customized installation guide.